-1 D-PHYS lists the course units of the degree programme in the Course Catalogue.
+1 D-PHYS lists the course units of the degree programme for each semester in the Course Catalogue.
 This list and its details are binding.

 2 The details of the entries in the Course Catalogue are set out in Art.
-4 of the ETH Zurich Ordinance on Performance Assessments4 and in the pertaining directives of the Rector.5
+4 of the ETH Zurich Ordinance on Performance Assessments5 and in the pertaining directives of the Rector6.